The post is R Frequently Asked Questions (FAQs).

 Answer: The R Foundation is a non-profit organization working in the public interest, founded by the members of the R Core Team.
-This foundation provides support for the R project and other innovations in statistical computing, provides a reference point for individual, institutions or commercial enterprises who want to support or interact with the R development community.
-R foundation also holds and administer the copyright of R language software and its documentation.
+This foundation provides support for the R project and other innovations in statistical computing and provides a reference point for individuals, institutions, or commercial enterprises who want to support or interact with the R development community.
+R foundation also holds and administers the copyright of R language software and its documentation.
 For more information about R Foundation follow the link https://www.R-project.org/foundation

 Question: What is R-Forge?

-Answer: R-Forge provides a central platform for the development of R packages, R-related software etc. It is based on GForge that offers easy access to the best in SVN, daily built and checked R packages, mailing lists, bug tracking, message board or forum, website hosting, permanent file archival, full backups and total web-based administration.
+Answer: R-Forge provides a central platform for the development of R packages, R-related software, etc. It is based on GForge and offers easy access to the best in SVN, daily built and checked R packages, mailing lists, bug tracking, message board or forum, website hosting, permanent file archival, full backups, and total web-based administration.
 For more information see

 - The R-Forge web page

 - Stefan Theußl and Achim Zeileis (2009), “Collaborative software development using R-Forge”, The R Journal, 1(1), 9-14.